-In contrast, Dr. Roger Roubal is one of the most highly-trained and widely-recognized sleep dentists in the nation.
+In contrast, our sleep dentists are one of the most highly-trained and widely-recognized sleep dentists in the nation.
 He has taken extensive training in sleep dentistry and has earned the distinguished status of Diplomate and Fellow by numerous credentialing boards.
 He is also honored to have been elected President of the American Board of Craniofacial Dental Sleep Medicine.

-Dr. Roubal has been treating sleep apnea for more than 30 years, and we have numerous reviews and case studies to prove it, including the story of a local firefighter who we helped overcome his sleep apnea.
-Dr. Roubal is so dedicated to provide the best sleep apnea treatment possible that he worked to get his facility accredited by the American Academy of Dental Sleep Medicine.
+Our sleep clinic has been treating sleep apnea for more than 30 years, and we have numerous reviews and case studies to prove it, including the story of a local firefighter who we helped overcome his sleep apnea, dedicated to provide the best sleep apnea treatment possible that he worked to get his facility accredited by the American Academy of Dental Sleep Medicine.
 There are only 60 accredited facilities in the entire country!

 Do They Give You Treatment Options?

 One of the benefits of training and experience is the ability to offer a wide range of sleep apnea solutions.
 When doing this all day, every day, you understand that not all people benefit from the same treatment option, and you’ve learned which ones can help people in which situation.